New Zealand’s EV Targets

 According to the Ministry for the Environment, “two-thirds of transport emissions come from the light vehicle fleet.”

-The light vehicle fleet includes all passenger cars and utes and vans under 3,500 kg.
+The light vehicle fleet includes all passenger cars, utes, and vans under 3,500 kg.

 In reality, just over 36,000 EVs were on the road.